biorack/metatlas/docs/Add_Atlas_to_DB.md

 5. Assign it the provided name and an auto-generated unique ID
 6. Transform the deposited atlas to a pandas dataframe for optional inspection

-Cell 5 is a timed block, and should take on the order of minutes to complete.
+This cell is a timed block, and should take on the order of minutes to complete.
 Once completed, it will print to standard output the atlas name and unique IDs for use in metabolomics analysis configs with metatlas workflows.

-#### Cell 6
+#### Deposited Atlas Check

-Cell 6 runs an optional check on whether the number of compounds in the input CSV matches the number of compounds in the deposited atlas.
+The final cell runs an optional check on whether the number of compounds in the input CSV matches the number of compounds in the deposited atlas.
 This is not run by default because retrieval of the atlas from MySQL by unique ID is time consuming (>15 minutes).
-Set the `run_retrieval_check` parameter to `True` in Cell 1 to run this check.
+Set the `run_retrieval_check` parameter to `True` in the notebook Parameters cell to run this check.

 ## Document the atlas name and unique ID

-Important note: To use the newly deposited atlas for metatlas workflows you will need to update the config file(s) with the atlas name and the unique ID (printed after Cell 5), document these somewhere.
+Important note: To use the newly deposited atlas for metatlas workflows you will need to update the config file(s) with the atlas name and the unique ID (printed after the Atlas Generation cell).